 Sometimes, the power goes out in only part of your home.
 A partial power outage may be caused by a tripped circuit breaker, a blown fuse or a broken connector or wire at one of the service leads to the home.
 You can troubleshoot a partial or complete power outage yourself by following the steps listed on our outage troubleshooting page.

 Occasionally the amount of voltage delivered to your home or business may briefly rise above or drop below normal.
 These variations are known as sags and swells and may cause shrunken displays on your TV or computer monitor.

 Surges and spikes

-FPL understands how disruptive power disturbances can be, especially when you experience them often.
-To learn how to protect your home and electronics from the effects of these power interruptions, visit:
+Despite our best efforts, no utility can ever be completely interruption-proof.
+To learn how to protect your home and electronics from the effects of power disturbances, visit: